kuzmicni/kuzmicni.github.io/README.md

-## Welcome
+## Welcome!

-The purpose of this portfolio website is to present my work experience and the projects I have worked on.
+The purpose of this portfolio website is to present my experience and the projects I have worked on.